 Breakfast: Buffet at the hotel.
 Selections usually include eggs, french toast or pastries, oatmeal, fruit, orange juice, coffee, and tea.

-Morning: This morning our Group Leader will lead a discussion about the history of the area that is now New Mexico, from its earliest Ancestral Puebloan inhabitants to the Spanish settlers and American soldiers and merchants who followed.
+Morning: This morning our Group Leader will lead a discussion about the history of the area that is now New Mexico, from its earliest Ancestral Puebloan inhabitants to the Spanish and American soldiers and settlers who followed.
 We'll also hear about Santa Fe and why it's called "The City Different."
 We'll then head out on foot to explore Santa Fe's Plaza area, the historic heart of the city.
 We'll visit the impressive Cathedral Basilica of St. Francis of Assisi, the intriguing Loretto Chapel, and other sites as time permits.

 Evening: At leisure.